-The last variation of diatonic arpeggios features a descending arpeggio followed by an ascending arpeggio through the C major scale.
+The last variation of diatonic arpeggios is a descending arpeggio followed by an ascending arpeggio through the C major scale.

 To work on building endurance in both your picking and fretting hands, play all four arpeggio patterns back to back.

 This’ll test your memory, build coordination, and challenge your endurance all at the same time.